This article was originally published in December 2017.

-Why does this formula work to value properties?
-The cap rate formula to derive value is nearly identical to the formula used in finance to value a perpetuity (an income stream that runs forever).
+Why does the cap rate formula work to value properties?
+It’s nearly identical to the formula used in finance to value a perpetuity (an income stream that runs forever).
 The formula is:

 Perpetuity Value = Annual Income / Expected Rate of Return

-The value of a perpetuity is found by taking the annual income and dividing it by the expected return.
-For example, if an investor expects to make 4% on an annual income stream of $1,000, the investor would be willing to pay $25,000 ($1,000 divided by 0.04).
+To find the value of a perpetuity, take the annual income and divide it by the expected return.
+For example, an investor may expect to make 4% on an annual income stream of $1,000.
+So they would be willing to pay $25,000 ($1,000 divided by 0.04).
 We can also reverse the equation to determine the expected return at a given price.
 If the perpetuity is being offered at $30,000, then the expected return is 3.33% ($1,000 divided by $30,000).

 Valuing a Property Using Cap Rates